Bundle v1 — Satsignal .mbnt Receipt Spec

 3. Slice doc_hash_on_chain = payload[8:28].
 Constant-time compare to the 20-byte form of manifest.doc_hash_expected.
 MUST match.
 (Error class CHAIN.)

 4. Read confirmations from the explorer response.
 If 0, report PENDING (Section 8) — the anchor is broadcast but not yet mined.
-A verifier MUST NOT claim "verified" on a 0-confirmation receipt; it MUST report "broadcast, awaiting confirmation" or equivalent.
+A verifier MUST NOT claim "verified" on a 0-confirmation proof; it MUST report "broadcast, awaiting confirmation" or equivalent.
 See SPEC_mbnt.md §10 for use-case-specific minimum-depth recommendations.

 A bundle that passes 7.1–7.3 with confirmations >= 1 is verified.
 A bundle that passes 7.1–7.3 with confirmations == 0 is pending.